 If boys drop out of schools, it is usually so they can work to help feed the family because the family cannot afford to educate their children.
 To a family living a hand-to-mouth existence, immediate needs for food, clothing and shelter loom larger than the long-term benefits of education.

-Freedom of religion is generally respected, but a number of federal and state laws regulate religious life in India.
+Freedom of religion is generally respected in India, but a number of federal and state laws regulate religious life.

 Holidays and Festivals